facebookresearch/radioactive-watermark/README.md

 ## Compute filter

-To compute a filter, follow the instructions of `create_filter.ipynb`
+To compute a filter on the scored tokens, follow the instructions of `create_filter.ipynb`

 ## Citation
-If you find our work useful in your research, please consider citing:
+If you find our work useful in your research, please consider giving a ⭐ and citing as:

 ```
 @article{sander2024watermarking,
     title={Watermarking Makes Language Models Radioactive},
     author={Sander, Tom and Fernandez, Pierre and Durmus, Alain and Douze, Matthijs and Furon, Teddy},
-journal={arXiv preprint arXiv:2402.14904},
+    journal={NeurIPS},
     year={2024}
 }
 ```